 Blood tests for testosterone and free androgen index (FAI) can identify high androgen levels.

-Your doctor may also recommend blood tests to exclude conditions with similar symptoms to PCOS.
+You may also have blood tests to exclude conditions with similar symptoms to PCOS.

-If you are taking the contraceptive pill, you will need to stop for three months before you do blood tests to check your hormone levels.
+If you are taking the contraceptive pill, you will need to stop for 3 months before you do blood tests to check your hormone levels.

 Ultrasound

-Your doctor or specialist may perform an abdominal ultrasound to check for signs of PCOS (e.g. partly-developed eggs on your ovaries, enlarged ovaries or a thickened uterus lining).
+Your doctor or specialist may perform an abdominal ultrasound to check for signs of PCOS.
+For example, partly developed eggs on your ovaries, enlarged ovaries or a thickened uterus lining.

 Other tests

-Your doctor may want to do some tests to assess your risk of developing heart (cardiovascular) disease and type 2 diabetes.
+Your doctor may want to do some other tests to assess your risk of developing heart disease and type 2 diabetes.

 For example: